marcomarasca/SDCND-Traffic-Light-Detection/README.md

 Dataset
 ---

+TLDR; The datasets used for training can be downloaded from [here](https://drive.google.com/open?id=1NXqHTnjVC1tPjAB5DajGc30uWk5VPy7C).

-Various datasets for the tasks are available, including the [Bosch Small Traffic Light Dataset](https://hci.iwr.uni-heidelberg.de/node/6132) and publicly available datasets from other students working on the same project can also be used for validation or training, including the dataset provided by [ColdKnight](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI#get-the-dataset).
+Other datasets for the tasks are available, including the [Bosch Small Traffic Light Dataset](https://hci.iwr.uni-heidelberg.de/node/6132) and publicly available datasets from other students working on the same project can also be used for validation or training, including the dataset provided by [ColdKnight](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI#get-the-dataset).

-For this task we decided to perform transfer learning on some [well known models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) using a small dataset of mixed manually annotated and semi-automatically annotated images that were collected from the udacity simulator and the ros bags provided for training.
+For this task we decided to perform transfer learning on some [well known models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) using a relatively small dataset of mixed manually annotated and semi-automatically annotated images that were collected from the both the [Udacity Simulator](https://github.com/udacity/CarND-Capstone/releases) and the ros bags provided for training.

 The images manually annotated were labelled with [LabelImg](https://github.com/tzutalin/labelImg) while for the semi-automatic annotation a small [utility](./label_data.py) was created that runs one of the pretrained models on a set of images capturing the bounding boxes and labelling them with a predefined label: